ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### November 13, 2019

 Worked on PFS and BPH.
 Discussed with friends about the animals in different countries and cultures and learned some very interesting facts.

+### November 14, 2019

+Redefined variables names in models.py to match with the requirements.
+Edited labels of rows and columns in .csv files to qualify for importing.
+Disk data imported successfully after several tests.
+The old table format Bootstrap4 misplaced the query button so replaced it by Material Design.
+Cleaned up the navigation bar.
+References will be linked manually later.
+Still need some minor fixes, but the database should be ready for now.